adisciple50/EmberLinux/README.md

 ##Objectives##

--Expand functionality for cairo dock - make as much as possible done by the dock.
+- Expand functionality for cairo dock - make as much as possible done by the dock.
 NOTE: this could make and excellent landscape style smartwatch port. (unplanned)

--Go absolutely mad with theming  for emerald and cairo-dock! the results of this should be usuable by any distro
+- Go absolutely mad with theming  for emerald and cairo-dock! the results of this should be usuable by any distro